Code-4-Community/dev-spikes/api-spec/sftt/api-spec.md

-## `POST /teams/:team_id/applicants/:request_id/reject`
+## `POST /teams/:team_id/applicants/:user_id/reject`

 Team Leader only.

 Approve this applicant's request to join the team.
-The request_id will be the same as the id returned in the GET applicants API call.
+The user_id will be the same as the id returned in the GET applicants API call.

 ### Request